stachujone5/game-of-life/README.md

-Two implementations of Conway's Game of Life in Go and Rust.
+Two implementations of Conway's Game of Life, one in Go and the other in Rust.

 ## Go